Family Income Supplement

 Deserted Wife’s Allowance is a means-tested payment for women under 66 without dependent children who were deserted by their husband and who do not qualify for Deserted Wife’s Benefit.

-Transition from One-Parent Family Payment in July 2015
+Transition from One-Parent Family Payment

 The age limit for One-Parent Family Payment (OFP) will reduce to 7 years in July 2015.
 People who no longer qualify for OFP because their youngest child is over the age limit may be eligible for other income supports.
 This document outlines your options.